LambdaLabs/docsy-lambda-docs/README.md

 to your computer.

 Start making your changes!

-## Building

-The Lambda docs site is built using the [Hugo](https://gohugo.io/) static site generator and the [Docsy](https://github.com/google/docsy) Hugo theme.
-The docs site is deployed using [Cloudflare Pages](https://pages.cloudflare.com/).

 If you're making changes to the docs site and plan on creating a pull request, you should first preview your changes by following the instructions, below.